-Log files are files that contain messages about the system, including the kernel, services, and applications running on it.
+Log files contain messages about the system, including the kernel, services, and applications running on it.
 There are different log files for different information.

 On even a moderately busy server, the quantity of information stored in the log files is very large.
 The access log file typically grows 1 MB or more per 10,000 requests.
 It will consequently be necessary to periodically rotate the log files by moving or deleting the existing logs.

-Apache httpd is capable of writing error and access log files through a pipe to another process, rather than directly to a file.
-This capability dramatically increases the flexibility of logging, without adding code to the main server.
+Apache httpd is capable of writing errors and accessing log files through a pipe to another process rather than directly to a file.
+This capability dramatically increases the flexibility of logging without adding code to the main server.

-Apache will start the piped-log process when the server starts, and will restart it if it crashes while the server is running.
+Apache will start the piped-log process when the server starts and will restart it if it crashes while the server is running.

 On startup, Apache httpd saves the process id of the parent httpd process to the file logs/httpd.pid.
 This filename can be changed with the PIDFile directive.

-The process-id is for use by the administrator in restarting and terminating the daemon by sending signals to the parent process; on Windows, use the -k command line option instead.
+The process-id is for use by the administrator in restarting and terminating the daemon by sending signals to the parent process; on Windows, use the -k command-line option instead.

 In order to aid in debugging, the ScriptLgo directive allows you to record the input to and output from CGI scripts.
 This should only be used in testing - not for live servers.

-When using the powerful and complex features of mod rewrite, it is almost always necessary to use the RewriteLog to help in debugging.
+When using the powerful and complex features of a mod-rewrite, it is almost always necessary to use the RewriteLog to help in debugging.
 This log file produces a detailed analysis of how the rewriting engine transforms requests.

 Most log files are located in the /var/log/ directory.
 Some applications such as httpd and samba have a directory within /var/log/ for their log files.

 The logrotate package contains a cron task that automatically rotates log files according to the /etc/logrotate.conf configuration file and the configuration files in the /etc/logrotate.d/ directory.
-By default, it is configured to rotate every week and keep four weeks worth of previous log files.
+By default, it is configured to rotate every week and keep four weeks' worth of previous log files.

 Most log files are in plain text format.
 You can view them with any text editor such as Vi or Emacs.
 Some log files are readable by all users on the system; however, root privileges are required to read most log files.

 To view system log files in an interactive, real-time application, use the Log Viewer.
-To start the application, go to Applications (the main menu on the panel) => System Tools => System Logs, or type the command system-logviewer at a shell prompt.
+To start the application, go to Applications (the main menu on the panel) => System Tools => System Logs, or type the command system-log viewer at a shell prompt.

-To add a log file to the list, select Edit => Preferences, and click the Add button in the Log Files tab.
+To add a log file to the list, select Edit => Preferences and click the Add button in the Log Files tab.